Goya-Studio/KAIST_CS492_DeepImplicitTemplates/README.md

 git clone https://github.com/Goya-Studio/KAIST_CS492_DeepImplicitTemplates.git
 cd KAIST_CS492_DeepImplicitTemplates
 ```

 1. Deep Implicit Templates.ipynb  : Implement and train DIT model.
 2. Reconstruction.ipynbb          : Reconstruct a shape using trained model.
 3. Evaluation.ipynb               : Evaluate the result by EMD, CD metrics.
+- You need to download [ShapeNetCore.v2](https://shapenet.org/) for evaluation.
+-

 ## Acknowledgements

 This repository is based on [DeepSDF](https://github.com/facebookresearch/DeepSDF) and [Deep Implicit Templates](https://github.com/ZhengZerong/DeepImplicitTemplates).
-And we use the [mesh2sdf](https://github.com/marian42/mesh_to_sdf) project to preprocess the data.
-Thank you all!
+And we use the [mesh2sdf](https://github.com/marian42/mesh_to_sdf) project to preprocess the data. $Thank you all!$

 ## Reference Project
 * [DeepSDF](https://github.com/facebookresearch/DeepSDF)